selfcommunity/api-docs/source/includes/endpoints/_media.md

 ```

 This Endpoint update a Media.
-It must be used for media of type url for set the preview image that can be choosed between the images returned by the create call or other images that can be retrieved by an url.
+It must be used for media of `type` *url* for set the preview image that can be choosed between the images returned by the [create](#opIdcreateMedia) endpoint or other images that can be retrieved by an url.

 <h3 id="http-request">HTTP Request</h3>